OhhhZenix/WynnSpells/README.md

 # WynnSpells

 Looking for a spell macro for Wynncraft?
 Tired of miscasting because of lag or clicking too fast?
 WynnSpells is the solution you’ve been waiting for.
 WynnSpells is a simple, lightweight mod with one clear purpose: to provide reliable and consistent spell macros for Wynncraft.
-No more worrying about high ping, inconsistent CPS, etc — just smooth and accurate spell casting every time.
+No more worrying about high ping, inconsistent CPS, etc—just smooth and accurate spell casting every time.

 ## Dependenices